sonatard/werror/README.md

 	werror.WrapError
 }

+// Wrap wraps next with this error and return a new copy of the error.
 // Here is not pointer receiver. func (e ApplicationError) Wrap(next error) error {
 	e.WrapError = werror.Wrap(&e, next, 2)